Best Car Buffer: DEWALT, AVID & Porter-Cable Picks

 Which Polisher Is Right For Me?

-You should match the tool to the work and your skill level: a dual‑action (orbital) polisher is forgiving and great for beginners and regular maintenance because it reduces heat and the risk of clearcoat mistakes, while a larger, high‑torque rotary or pro‑grade 7–9 inch polisher is better when you need aggressive paint correction.
+You should match the tool to the work and your skill level: a dual-action (orbital) polisher is generally more forgiving for beginners and regular maintenance, while a larger, high-torque rotary or pro-grade 7–9 inch polisher is better when you need aggressive paint correction.
 Consider pad size for coverage, motor torque for sustained cutting, and ergonomics for longer sessions; if you plan on doing heavy correction or professional work, choose a more robust, serviceable tool and accept the added weight.

 How Do I Avoid Paint Damage?